Vaei/PredictedMovement/README.md

 * Movement Modifiers recreated from scratch
   * Supports `LocalPredicted`, `ServerInitiated`, but also `LocalPredicted_WithCorrection`
 * Client Authority overhauled, now handles client corrections fully
+* `single-cmc` branch added with full BP support and demo content

 ### 2.0.1
 * Change from `uint32:1` to `uint8:1`